-The poll questions should be designed to keep the players in a normal bridge situation and to determine if there was damage or not.
-Do not zoom to the critical moment and simply ask what the pollee would do, because he will often identify the irregularity and skew his opinion.
+The poll questions should be designed to keep the pollees in a normal bridge situation and to determine if there was damage or not.
+Do not zoom to the moment by just asking what the pollee would do in the critical situation point, because the pollee will often identify the irregularity and skew his opinion.
 Show the hand as a movie.
 In the first example above, I would give East's hand and start with "What is your call?"
 If the player opened the hand, I would continue with "Can you live with a Pass?"
 A player that would never pass initially with East's hand will probably not be a good candidate to be polled on this hand, being in a different "class."
 If he accepted the Pass, I would continue with "Pass Pass 1♥ 1♠, and now?"
 Probably most would say 2♠.
 For the ones that chose something else, "Would you ever bid something else?"
-Like with the initial Pass, a player that never bids 2♠ with East's hand should probably be excluded from the poll.
-Continuing, "the action proceeds as Pass 2♥.
+Like with the initial Pass, a player that never bids $2 \bullet$ with East's hand should probably be excluded from the poll.
+Continuing, "the action proceeds as Pass $2 \clubsuit$.
 If North passes, what would you bid?"
 This last bit, "If North passes," makes the pollee think that the problem is related to North's pass and not to West's previous actions.

 It should come without saying that it is also very useful to ask the players the reasoning behind their options.
 Even when you end up excluding players from the poll like in the example above, the reasons they present for their actions may help you establish important points on a case.
-When performing an oral poll with a number of players, and several questions in sequence, it's when performing an oral poll with a number of players, and several questions in sequence, it's very easy to forget bits and pieces of information or to lose something in translation.
+When performing an oral poll with a number of players, and several questions in sequence, it's very easy to forget bits and pieces of information or to lose something in translation.
 The poll should always be recorded.
 Most frequently it is done in writing, but it's possible, for example, to use a tape recorder if you have it.
 This way, you will not lose a single bit of information.
 And never forget to take the names of the pollees.
 It doesn't look good for the TD when the Reviewer/Appeal Committee asks him who were the players asked and he doesn't know the answer!